-Employers don’t want certifications, they need people who can communicate, exert less in thinking and use data insights to make the sound decisions for building very secure products.
+Employers don’t want certifications, they need people who know how to work on the data science projects and communicate, exert less in thinking to use data insights to make the sound decisions for building very secure products.

 At the end of the day, someone will have to take a look at the knowledge you possess by looking at your resume.

 So writing a simpler resume will make it easier for your potential employer to see how much you’ve dedicated yourself to a career in data science and they’ll only spend seconds looking at your resume, not minutes.